-Both AP and IB classes are accepted and transferred in provided the following:
+Both AP and IB classes are accepted and transferred in, provided the following guidelines.

 Our University offers Advanced Placement (AP) credit toward a degree to those students who submit official test scores of 3, 4, or 5 on any examination.
 How much credit awarded depends on which exams are taken, the scores, and their relevance to the specific Embry-Riddle degree program.

 IB SL and HL credit will be given if you score a 4 or higher in some tests or a 5 or higher in other tests.

 The undergraduate admissions process requires that the following must be submitted:

 - Application (You also have the option to apply online)